Professor Lyrical

 Before he was a full-time faculty member at Northeastern University, he was an adjunct professor at several other colleges in Massachusetts, primarily in the areas of Math and entertainment (including a Hip Hop course at Lasell College and entertainment courses at Bay State College).
-In the mid 1990s through the early 2000s he competed in several major freestyle battles, such as the Battle for World Supremacy in NYC and the Universal Zulu Nation East Coast Finals; he went on to win many more in the years to follow.
+In the mid-1990s through the early 2000s he competed in several major freestyle battles, such as the Battle for World Supremacy in NYC and the Universal Zulu Nation East Coast Finals; he went on to win many more in the years to follow.
 He is part of the Mass Industry Committee, which also created 617Live TV.
 Lyrical has filled in for fellow Boston rapper Akrobatik on JAM'N 94.5 to perform the daily "SPORTS RAP UP" (part of the highly rated Morning Show) on occasion when Akrobatik has been unavailable.
 He has appeared on many different radio segments, television shows, news programs and in movies.
-In May 2018, he appeared as "Lyrical" as a contestant on "Wheel of Fortune" with his wife who is also a singer.
+On March 21, 2018, he appeared as "Lyrical" as a contestant on "Wheel of Fortune" with his wife who is also a singer.

 He has taught courses at Bay State College, New England Arts Institute, Lesley University, and Wentworth Institute of Technology.
-His (8/2013) album, Put Em All To Shame is an album that comes with a 200 page book; it is known as "The World's First Albook."
+His (8/2013) album, Put Em All To Shame is an album that comes with a 200-page book; it is known as "The World's First Albook."
 In 2020, Professor Lyrical, published a single and video for "House of Lies," a politics laced break-up letter with a twist ending shot in Washington, DC.